Friday, October 23, 2009

 c.
 Please do not use any Flickr tools that highlight certain parts of your photos as this only hampers the judging process.

-3. Complete an entry form which includes a 300 word (max) essay on why you should be chosen and copy and paste the links to your photo series.
+d.
+Add the images to the World Nomads Scholarship Group.
+Only photographs in this group will be considered.3.
+Complete an entry form which includes a 300 word (max) essay on why you should be chosen and copy and paste the links to your photo series.
 Your written response will have significant weighting in the judging process, so think carefully about why you should be chosen.
 Remember this is a learning opportunity, not a junket for professional photographers.

 This contest isn't about getting people you know to vote to send you to Antarctica.
 It is about getting people you know to vote, and then get people they know to vote, and then get those people to get people they know to vote, etc. It is not just a popularity contest, it is a marketing contest.